Equality & Diversity

 Our work plan is divided into six main areas:

-- Cultural and built heritage and the University
+- Cultural heritage and the University.

 - Built heritage of Universities.